My blog posts likely contain affiliate links, including for the Amazon Associates program.

 When I moved to the Pacific Northwest from London, part of me lamented that I was even further away from the tulip fields of the Netherlands.
 Imagine my surprise to learn that 90 minutes north of Seattle, the fields of the Skagit Valley bloom into a quilt of technicolor tulips throughout April each year.

 As a leading tulip production area in Washington, the Skagit Valley has a unique microclimate – much like the wine production area Woodinville.
 A combination of temperate climate, mild winters, and a healthy dose of rain help grow some of the most beautiful displays of tulips you can find in the U.S.

 What is the Skagit Valley Tulip Festival?

-The Skagit Valley Tulip Festival is the official celebration the bloom of Skagit Valley tulips each year.
+The Skagit Valley Tulip Festival is the official celebration of the blooming of Skagit Valley tulips each year.
 The festival occurs from April 1st to April 30th each year.

 Individual farmers who grow tulips in the Skagit Valley prepare all winter so that their fields are successful – and can handle the thousands of visitors each April.
 As the fields bloom according to the species, you can also find roses and daffodils too.
 The town of Mount Vernon, WA is the epicenter of horticultural fun; these are among the best tulip fields in Washington!
 Here are my tips on how you can attend the Tulip Festival, see Skagit Valley tulips (and other flowers, too!), and have a great time.

 The Best Time to Visit the Skagit Valley Tulip Festival

 The Skagit Valley Tulip Festival is officially from April 1st to April 30th.
 Some fields open as early as March 30th and stay open as late as May 6th, depending on the weather and blooms.
 Like the Cherry Blossom festivals in Japan and Washington, D.C… it’s all up to the flowers!